 Stalwart locomotive ‘Henbury’, and the two stablemates at the end of the day.

-In order to rearrange the two saddle tanks, and to get ‘Henbury’ over the inspection pit, it was necessary to do some rearranging using the Ruston diesel shunter, not often seen on the line.
+In order to rearrange the two saddle tanks, and to get ‘Henbury’ over the inspection pit, it was necessary to do some shunting using the Ruston diesel shunter, not often seen on the line.

 The Ruston itself was in the ‘Barn’, behind the line’s self-propelled crane.